Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 You have a new, empty folder you opened in VS Code.
 You have a `.gitignore` file and a `readme` because you connected the project with a git repository.

-- You’re not going to use those files and you can ignore them.
+- You’re not going to use those files and you can ignore them for now.

 You don’t need to do any configuration to make it work, because you’re using `Parcel`.
 You **do need** to add React to your project.

-Open your terminal in VS Code and it will open in the current working directory of your project.
+Open your terminal in VS Code, and it will open in the current working directory of your project.
 From here, complete three steps to get your project up and running with everything you need:

 1. Initialize your project